texfaq/texfaq.github.io/FAQ-latex.md

 different layouts.

 Lamport says that LaTeX
-''_represents a balance between functionality and ease of use_''.
+"_represents a balance between functionality and ease of use_".
 This shows itself as a continual conflict that leads to the need for such things as FAQs: LaTeX _can_ meet most user requirements, but finding out _how_ is often